 Making a spore print is really easy and I very much recommend that it is a skill you should learn and practice if you want to be self efficient.

 On a mature AGARICUS CAMPESTRIS mushroom, many millions of spores can be contained within the cap of the Mushroom.
 The spores are housed in the gills of the Mushroom until the Mushroom Sporulates (releases spores).
 A spore is a walled, single- to many-celled, reproductive body of an organism, capable of giving rise to a new individual either directly or indirectly.
 Mushroom spores are very small and can only be seen individually with a microscope.

-The colour of the spore print is what you will compare with descriptions from field guides and keys.
-Interpreting colour can be very subjective.
-Mycologists have tried several times to "standardise" the interpretations, without much success.
+The color of the spore print is what you will compare with descriptions from field guides and keys.
+Interpreting color can be very subjective.
+Mycologists have tried several times to "standardize" the interpretations, without much success.
 But while subtle differences (like, between "white" and "creamy") may be perplexing, distinguishing a white spore print from a brown one or a pink one is easy enough, and it will help you enormously in identifying a mushroom.